Troy Trojans: Tennis

 Troy's men's tennis team began to rise to prominence in the early 1990s, after finishing ranked #8 in the nation in the NCAA Division II ITA Rankings.
 Soon after moving to Division I, Troy still brought their successes with them, winning the Mid-Continent Conference championship.

 The team would also go on to win conference titles in 2010 and 2015 in the Sun Belt Conference.

-Track & Field
+Track and field

 Troy's track and field men's teams routinely feature some of the best athletes in the Sun Belt Conference, as well as the country.
 Multiple athletes have qualified for the NCAA Championships.

 The team won eight Gulf South Conference titles from 1977 to 1986, with head coaches John Anderson, Charles Oliver, and Rick Stetson all being named Coach of the Year a combined eight seasons.

-Cross Country
+Cross country

 The Trojans men's cross country program has been a dominant team for many years.
 Troy has won a total of 15 conference championships as a member of the Gulf South Conference, winning titles in 1971 and going on a streak of title runs from 1974 to 1988.